-The Leo J. Vander Lans Advanced Wastewater Treatment Facility (AWTF) provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
-Source water to the facility consists of tertiary-treated municipal wastewater provided by the Sanitation Districts of Los Angeles County Long Beach Water Reclamation Plant (LBWRP).
-Source water is treated using a multi-barrier treatment process consisting of microfiltration (MF), reverse osmosis (RO) and ultraviolet advanced oxidation processes (UVAOP).
+The Leo J. Vander Lans (LVL) Advanced Water Treatment Facility (AWTF) provides advanced treated recycled water to the Alamitos Seawater Intrusion Barrier.
+Source water to the facility consists of tertiary-treated municipal wastewater provided by the Sanitation Districts of Los Angeles County (SDLAC) Long Beach Water Reclamation Plant (LBWRP).
+Source water is treated using a multibarrier treatment process consisting of microfiltration (MF), reverse osmosis (RO) and ultraviolet advanced oxidation processes (UVAOP).
 The facility's operations permit was approved by the Los Angeles Regional Water Quality Control Board and operations began in October 2005.
 The facility capacity was expanded in early 2015 to increase the capacity from 3 MGD to 8 MGD, with the operations permit amended by the RWQCB for the expanded facility.
 Expansion of the treatment facility provided a number of unique enhancements to optimize operations.
 These enhancements included (1) a third-stage RO system to increase recovery from the original 85% to 92.5%; and (2) a recovery MF system that captures the primary MF waste and treats it through a two-step treatment process consisting of dissolve air flotation and secondary MF.
 With these process enhancements, the facility has been expanded to achieve enhanced production while minimizing the cost associated with brine disposal.

 Finish product water is delivered to the Alamitos Barrier to offset the use of imported water, thus improving the reliability and quality of water supplying the barrier.
 The AWTF has sufficient production capacity to meet WRD's barrier demand of approximately 4 million gallons per day (MGD) of highly purified, potable quality water.
-Presently the Long Beach Water Department (LBWD) is responsible for the operations and maintenance of the AWTF under contract with WRD.
+Presently the PERC Water Corporation (PERC) is responsible for the operations and maintenance of the AWTF under contract with WRD.

-The facility has faced a series of scheduled extended shutdowns over the past three years resulting from infrastructure improvements being performed by LASCD at the upstream LBWRF.
-WRD is also actively engaged with the LBWD to establish a new water purchase agreement which will serve to guarantee future sustainable water supplies to the AWTF.
+The facility had faced a series of scheduled extended shutdowns in previous years resulting from infrastructure improvements being performed by SDLAC at the upstream LBWRP.
+WRD has established a new water purchase agreement with LBWD which guarantees 6,500 AFY of source water will be supplied to the AWTF.
 Operational costs for the coming fiscal year will include operations and maintenance, groundwater monitoring at the barrier and improvements aimed at optimizing current and future facility operations.
 This program is funded 100% from the Replenishment Fund.